BigBIueWhale/deep_intent_search/README.md

 For example, if the current chunk is `000019.txt`, then the contents of surrounding adjacent chunks such as `[000016.txt, ..., 000019.txt, ..., 000022.txt]` will be included.
 This is important to give the LLM context regarding the meaning and significance of the (current) chunk of interest.

-We want to avoid missing any relevant information, so the script makes a new and separate `Gemini 2.5 Flash` LLM completion request focusing on each chunk- meaning each chunk will be fed into the LLM multiple times in practice.
+We want to avoid missing any relevant information, so the script makes a new and separate `GPT-5 Nano` LLM completion request focusing on each chunk- meaning each chunk will be fed into the LLM multiple times in practice.

 This is the most expensive possible way to search, and it's very unlikely to miss any relevant information about the search query.